How to care about gifts' symbolic meanings without being obsessive.

 Especially in complicated or conflicted relationships, gifts are not just gifts.
 Holiday gifts may be peace-making gestures, or symbols of anger, hurt, indifference, or dislike (or interpreted as such regardless of our motives).
 Indeed, we have to accept that sometimes there is no right gift we may bestow.
 A recipient with low self-esteem or depression may have trouble interpreting the gift as the loving gesture intended.
 When someone has a negative stereotype of us, our gift may be wrong for no other reason than it came from us.
 Our thoughtful gift will be interpreted as thoughtless, our expensive gift as trying to buy love or show off.

-For empathic people, gift giving can engender all kinds of time-consuming thought and effort as they anticipate what their gifts may mean to others.
+For empathic people, gift-giving can engender all kinds of time-consuming thought and effort as they anticipate what their gifts may mean to others.
 Recognizing that some people will see their gifts as love yardsticks (“How do you love me?
 Let me count the gifts!”), they take great pains to choose the right gift.
-Knowing that some of their children (or friends) are like holiday hounds sniffing for scents of favoritism, they struggle to insure gifts are of equal quantity and quality.
+Knowing that some of their children (or friends) are like holiday hounds sniffing for scents of favoritism, they struggle to ensure gifts are of equal quantity and quality.

 Rather than worrying obsessively over choosing the right gift, we need to accept that we only have so much control over how other people experience and respond to our gifts.
 We need to find comfort in our own good intentions, even when they are twisted and twirled by others into something unfair and unrecognizable.
 And it’s good to remember that even if we fall short, the hit to our public image is usually smaller and shorter-lived than we imagine.
 And if it doesn't die quickly, we can scale down our relationships with such superficial and materialistic people (or the space we rent them in our heads), and scale up our relationships with people that get what the holidays are really about.